Ensitech-M1-2022-2023/Java-Layered-Model/README.md

 * hibernate : https://hibernate.org/

         I use some libs from hibernate.
 WARNING: the ORM need an old version of Java to work, I currently use java 1.8.

+## Progress (v2.1.0)
+Clean up Layered model and setup everything to do CRUD